Digital and Offset Printing Explained

 What’s the difference between Digital and Offset?

 Not all printing methods are created equal, but it’s not a competition about which one is better – it’s about which one is right for your job.
-Mitchell Graphics utilizes both often.
+Mitchell Graphics utilizes digital and offset printing often.
 So let’s explore the differences and advantages.

 What is Offset Printing?